jantimon/html-webpack-plugin/README.md

 ]
 ```

-Note that the callback must be passed the htmlPluginData in order to pass this onto any other plugins listening on the same 'html-webpack-plugin-before-html-processing' event.
+Note that the callback must be passed the htmlPluginData in order to pass this onto any other plugins listening on the same `html-webpack-plugin-before-html-processing` event.

 # Contribution